tgassner/NDoc/ndoc/README.txt

 Building NDoc
 -------------

-If you have Visual Studio .NET 2003, you can build NDoc using the NDoc.sln file located in this folder.
+If you have Visual Studio .NET 2005, you can build NDoc using the NDoc.sln file located in this folder.
+NDoc will no longer build under Visual Studio 2003 due to addition of support for Generics.

-If you don't have VS.NET but do have the .NET Framework SDK and NAnt v0.8.4 or above (http://nant.sf.net/) installed, then you can build NDoc using the ndoc.build file located in this folder.
+If you don't have VS.NET but do have the .NET 2.0 Framework SDK and NAnt v0.8.4 or above (http://nant.sf.net/) installed, then you can build NDoc using the ndoc.build file located in this folder.
 Just type nant from within that directory and you should be good to go.